Llangollen Canal: History

 Work began on the route southwards from Netherpool in November 1793, and packet boats started to run along it from 1 July 1795, although it was not quite finished.
 Three locks to connect it to the Mersey were completed in early 1796, and coal was first carried to Chester in February.
 The connection to the Chester Canal took a little longer, and was completed in January 1797.
 The company were keen to develop the trade in limestone from Llanymynech, and cutting of the canal southwards from Frankton began in early 1794.
 At the time, plans for the Montgomeryshire Canal were before Parliament, which would continue southwards from Carreghofa, just beyond Llanymynech.
 With four locks at Frankton, and another three at Aston, the line to Carreghofa was opened in autumn 1796, and a good trade in limestone northwards, and goods southwards to the Montgomeryshire Canal, developed.

 Progress north-westwards from Frankton towards Trevor was hampered by the need to cross two rivers, the Afon Ceiriog at Chirk and the Dee at Pontcysyllte.
 Both would require tall aqueducts, but to save construction costs at Pontcysylle, plans were drawn up for three locks at each end, to reduce the height of the main arches by 50 ft.
 However, on 14 July 1795 Jessop proposed that the aqueduct should be built 125 ft above the Dee, and that the costs should be saved by using an iron trough.
 He also proposed a similar trough at Chirk, instead of an embankment at Pont-faen, writing that "instead of an obstruction it would be a romantic feature in the view", and this was a major factor in persuading the landowner to allow it to be built at Chirk, rather than at Pont-faen.
 The foundation stone for Pontcysyllte was laid on 25 July 1795, although the committee did not formally approve the new plans until 10 August.

 Again, the company was keen to get trade moving on the canal, and pressed on with the line from Chirk to Frankton.
 The Vron Ironworks were at Chirk, with coal mines nearby, and goods from Ruabon could also be brought there by road, until the canal was completed.
 Work started on the Chirk aqueduct in January 1796, and when finished, it was 600 ft long with ten arches, each with a span of 40 ft, carrying the canal 70 ft above the Afon Ceiriog.
 It was constructed with a cast-iron bottom to the trough, but the sides were of masonry, an unusual choice given the decision to use a cast-iron trough at Pontcysyllte.
 The 8 mi section from Chirk to Frankton included six locks and was completed in 1801.
 The section onwards through Chirk and Whitehouses tunnels, to reach the southern end of Pontcysyllte, opened in June 1802.
+The section over Pontcysyllte aqueduct and to Trevor opened in 1805.